learnwithraji/learnwithraji.github.io/_pages/index.md

 ## By learning you will teach, by teaching you will learn (Latin Proverb)

-I learn everyday and I have a strong passion for teaching (hope to get into academia some day).
+I like to learn and explore technologies within my areas of interest and I have a strong passion for teaching (hope to get into academia some day).

 In my spare time, I enjoy <i>learningTogether</i> with like–minded learners and also exploring new things.